alex-j-b/HAC-Text-Clustering/README.md

 main.py

-    Find the best k with silhouette score
+    Find the best k with silhouette score.
-	Apply Hierarchical clustering from the best k
+	Apply AgglomerativeClustering with the best k.
-	Return clusters
+	Return clusters.

 You might need to adapt few parameters to your type of dataset.
 Here are some changes that you can try :